rodrigo-machado/beamer-inf-ufrgs/README.md

 beamer-inf-ufrgs
 ================

-LaTeX/Beamer theme for the Institute of Informatics of UFRGS
+LaTeX/Beamer theme for the Institute of Informatics at UFRGS.

+For usage, see the source of the example presentation.